Nosa-khare/University-Rankings-Analysis/README.md

 ## Description
-In this data science project, our team of five students will work collaboratively to load and analyze a selected World University Ranking dataset.
-We will leverage the power of Python libraries such as pandas, numpy, seaborn, and matplotlib to accomplish our objectives.
+In this data science project, our team of five students worked collaboratively to load and analyze a selected World University Ranking dataset.
+We leveraged the power of Python libraries such as pandas, numpy, seaborn, and matplotlib to accomplish our objectives.

 Data - https://github.com/Nosa-khare/python-assessment/tree/main/dataset